event4u-app/data-helpers/starlight/src/content/docs/main-classes/data-collection.md

 The `DataCollection` class is a powerful, framework-independent utility for working with arrays of data.
 It provides a fluent, chainable API similar to Laravel's Collection, but works in any PHP environment.

-**Architecture:** DataCollection acts as a container and delegates all data access and transformation operations to [DataAccessor](/data-helpers/main-classes/data-accessor/).
-This enables dot-notation access and all DataAccessor features within collections.
+**Architecture:** DataCollection acts as a container and delegates operations to two core classes:
+- [DataAccessor](/data-helpers/main-classes/data-accessor/) for **reading** data (get, filter, map, etc.)
+- [DataMutator](/data-helpers/main-classes/data-mutator/) for **writing** data (set, merge, forget, etc.)

+This enables full dot-notation support for both reading and writing within collections.

 ## Overview

 `DataCollection` is a generic, type-safe collection class that:
 - Works in any PHP environment (no framework dependencies)
-- Uses DataAccessor internally for all data operations
+- Uses DataAccessor internally for reading and transformations
+- Uses DataMutator internally for mutations with dot-notation
-- Supports dot-notation access within collections
+- Supports full dot-notation for both reading and writing
-- Provides a fluent, chainable API
+- Provides a fluent, chainable API similar to Laravel Collections
 - Supports lazy evaluation with generators for memory efficiency
 - Implements standard PHP interfaces (IteratorAggregate, ArrayAccess, Countable, JsonSerializable)
 - Offers full PHPStan Level 9 type safety with generics